Frequently Asked Questions

 Q: When is the application deadline?

 Please note that the BSW is not a direct entry program and students wishing to complete the prerequisites for the program should apply for general admission at Memorial University.
-There are mutliple general admissions deadlines throughout the year.
+There are multiple general admissions deadlines throughout the year.

 Q: How do I apply?